IsaKiko/D3-visualising-data/07-d3setup.md

 canvas.attr("transform", "translate(" + margin.left + "," + margin.top + ")");
 ~~~

-> # Time for a challenge I think! {.challenge}
+> # Adding SVGs from JavaScript file {.challenge}
-> Let us consolidate our understanding of SVGs and D3 selectors.

-> 1. Add a circle element to the HTML using the SVG markup we learnt in lesson 3.
+> 1. Add a SVG circle element to the frame.
-> 2. Use `d3.select` to get a reference to the circle.
-> 3. Once the circle reference is obtained, make the radius 40px, the border black and the colour green.
+> 1. Once the circle reference is obtained, make the radius 40px, the border black and the colour green.
+>

-> HINT: use the `attr` and `style` methods on the circle object obtained.
+> HINT: You can use the `attr` and `style` methods on the circle object obtained.